 The court does have broad discretion when dividing property, and their final award can only be speculated.
 The best bet would be to seek legal council right away for a direct answer.
 Below are some examples of how pensions have been dealt with in the past.
-Hopefully it can give you an idea on what could happen.
+Hopefully, it can give you an idea of what could happen.

 In the case of Steinke v.
 Steinke 126 Wis.
 2d 372, 376 N.W.2d 839 (1985), the wife had entered into an oral stipulation excluding the husbands pension plan from the marital property division.
 The court decided to count the pension as income for consideration of maintenance.
 However, the wife was not satisfied and appealed.
 The court of appeals affirmed, but the supreme court reversed the decision.
 This was based on a factor of the 50/50 presumption as well as fair and equitable determination.
 That was the outcome of this specific case.
 Yours may or may not have a similar outcome.

 In the case Heatwole v.
 Heatwole 103 Wis.2d 613, 309 N.W.2d 380 (Ct.
 App.
 1981), the court ruled the trial court retains broad discretion in valuing pension rights and in dividing them between the parties.
 Where a pension fund is comprised in part of non-vested contributions, the trial court must consider all of the circumstances and evaluate the probability that the party has a contingent right to a pension will eventually enjoy that pension.

 What Is a Vested Versus a Non-Vested Pension?